 - 10.1 The HSHAZ will deliver a targeted package of interventions to address key issues within high street areas in Lowestoft.
 The programme will ensure that the area has achieved visual improvement and a feeling of revitalisation.
-Through community engagement, pride in place will have been raised, safeguarding the ongoing care and maintenance of the area through enabling communities to input into the project and engaging with partners in the programme.
-An improvement in the management of heritage in decline and the South Lowestoft Conservation Area will result in a proactive as approach, ensuring the projects sustainability.
-The ambition of the scheme is to build enthusiasm and momentum, using the programme interventions to encourage private investment in the area and act as a catalyst for future regeneration.
+Through community engagement, pride in place will have been raised, safeguarding the ongoing care and maintenance of the area through enabling communities to input into the project and engaging with partners in the programme. - 10.2 The ambition of the scheme is to build enthusiasm and momentum, using the programme interventions to encourage private investment in the area and act as a catalyst for future regeneration.
 The partnership formed will ensure that the Council and partners are committed to ensuring the long-term protection and sustainability of heritage within the area, recognising the legal enforcement measures will be taken if required.
 Connectivity improvements with other key areas within the town will enable an increase in footfall / economic impact and will encourage visitors to visit other areas that they would not have visited previously.
-A Cultural Programme will assist in driving up the visitor offer, connecting into initiatives such as First Light. - 10.2 The Delivery Plan will set out a robust way of working with targeted intervention over the course of the four-year programming period.
-It will ensure that the tried and tested Governance structure (currently used in the North Lowestoft HAZ) is established, ensuring that resources are directed into areas of need, complementing future plans for the town, in particular through the emerging Town Deal for Lowestoft.
+A Cultural Programme will assist in driving up the visitor offer, connecting into initiatives such as First Light. - 10.3 The Delivery Plan will set out a robust way of working with targeted intervention over the course of the four-year programming period.
+It will ensure that the tried and tested Governance structure (currently used in the North Lowestoft HAZ) is established, ensuring that resources are directed into areas of need, complementing future plans for the town, in particular through the emerging Town Deal for Lowestoft. - 10.4 This report seeks additional budget requirement and in accordance with the Financial Procedure Rules, this requires Full Council approval.